nicoxiang/cqrs-demo/README.md

 - The state of an aggregate should be recreatable by replaying the event store

 - The event store should implement optimistic concurrency control

+## Event handler vs Event souring handler
+The event handler resides on the query side of CQRS and affects the read database, while the event sourcing handler resides on the command side and ultimately impacts the write database or event store.